CFRES Graduate Handbook

 • Advanced RCR - online version acceptable (see details below)

-• Minimum of 32 coursework credits total; research credits do not count towards coursework degree options.
+• Minimum of 30 coursework credits total, which may be higher for courses required by Society of American Foresters Accreditation Standards; research credits do not count towards coursework degree options.

 Master of Geographic Information Science program (MGIS) – Coursework only